 Vinegar is acidic — its key ingredient is acetic acid.
 Vinegar is also an amazingly versatile and environmentally friendly product.
 You can use it in your home to replace expensive chemical cleaners and pesticides like those we identify in “27 Money-Saving Ways to Use Vinegar in Every Room of Your Home.”

-But do not combine vinegar or products that contain vinegar with hydrogen peroxide or products that contain hydrogen peroxide.
+It’s not safe to combine vinegar or products containing vinegar with hydrogen peroxide or products that contain hydrogen peroxide.

 The Missouri Poison Center warns: